coderamen666/srd-v3.5-md/magic-items/magic-items-i-basics-and-creation.md

     level of an item at any number high enough to cast the stored spell and not higher than her own caster level.
 For other magic items, the caster level is determined by the item itself.
-In this case, the creator's caster level must be as high as the item's caster level (and prerequisites may effectively put a higher minimum on the creator's level).
+In this case, the creator’s caster level must be as high as the item’s caster level (and prerequisites may effectively put a higher minimum on the creator’s level).

     </div>